BLACK & CHROME

 Speaking of shadows, cooling fins

-Is it far-fetched?
+Is this really far-fetched?